bhecquet/seleniumRobot/doc/chap3_Test_writing.md

 ##### Additional search capabilities #####

 Additional search using the `ByC` class are
 - search element by attribute: `new TextFieldElement("", ByC.attribute("attr", "attribute")).sendKeys("element found by attribute");`.
-See: [https://developer.mozilla.org/en-US/docs/Web/CSS/Attribute_selectors] (https://developer.mozilla.org/en-US/docs/Web/CSS/Attribute_selectors) for special syntax like searching with attribute value starting by some pattern `ByC.attribute("attr^", "attributeStartPattern")`
+See: [https://developer.mozilla.org/en-US/docs/Web/CSS/Attribute_selectors] (https://developer.mozilla.org/en-US/docs/Web/CSS/Attribute_selectors) for special syntax like searching with attribute value starting by some pattern `ByC.attribute("attr^", "attributeStartPattern")`.
+Only '*' (contains), '^' (startswith) and '$' (endswith) syntax are supported
 - search element after a label: `new TextFieldElement("", ByC.labelForward("By id forward", "input")).sendKeys("element found by label");`
 - search element before a label: `new TextFieldElement("", ByC.labelBackward("By id backward", "input")).sendKeys("element found by label backward");`
 - search by first visible element: `new HtmlElement("", By.className("otherClass"), HtmlElement.FIRST_VISIBLE).getText()`